What is FIRST ® LEGO® League?

 FIRST LEGO League teams undertake a two-part Challenge based on a real-world topic.
-This season, teams explored what might become possible when we work together with our ANIMAL ALLIESSM via the Project and Robot Game, all while operating under the FIRST LEGO League signature set of Core Values, emphasizing teamwork and good sportsmanship.
+During the HYDRO DYNAMICSSM season, teams explored how to improve the ways people find, transport, use, or dispose of water, all while operating under the FIRST LEGO League signature set of Core Values, emphasizing teamwork and good sportsmanship.

 FIRST LEGO League teams research and solve real-world problems just like scientists and engineers.
 Each team was asked to:

-- Design a solution that makes the interaction better for animals, people, or both.
+- Design a solution that makes this problem better

 The Robot Game